scrapy/scrapy/docs/experimental/exporters.rst

 --------------------------------------

 You can declare a serializer in the :ref:`field metadata
-<topics-newitems-fields>`.
+<topics-items-fields>`.
 The serializer must be a callable which receives a
 value and returns its serialized form.

 Example::

-      from scrapy.newitem import Item, Field
+      from scrapy.item import Item, Field

       def serialize_price(value):
          return '$ %s' % str(value)